grammyjs/website/site/docs/plugins/emoji.md

 ```

 ::: warning Keep in mind that
 `ctx.emoji` and `ctx.replyWithEmoji` **ALWAYS** use template strings.
-If you're unfamiliar with this syntax, you can read more about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+If you’re unfamiliar with this syntax, you can read more about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 :::

 ## Plugin Summary